• Skip to primary navigation

 Substitutions

-• Brown rice - If you want to make this don healthier, enjoy it with brown rice instead of white.
+• Brown rice - Enjoy your rice bowls with brown rice instead of white.

 • Unagi sauce - Unagi sauce has a thick syrupy texture just like teriyaki sauce, but is a little more savory.